arjperez-dev/backend-poc-arrow/README.md

 Ports are small and focused — no client is forced to implement methods it does not need.

 - Four separate repository interfaces exist: `UserRepository`, `LevelRepository`, `ProgressRepository`, `LeaderboardRepository` — each with only the methods its consumers require.
-- Two security ports exist: `PasswordHasher` (hash / compare) and `TokenService` (sign / verify), rather than a single "SecurityService" interface.
+- Two security ports exist: `PasswordHasher` (`hash` / `compare`) and `TokenService` (`sign`), rather than a single "SecurityService" interface.
+- `TokenService` deliberately exposes `sign` only, because signing is the sole token operation any use case performs ([`LoginUserUseCase`](src/application/auth/login-user.use-case.ts) must mint a token without knowing the algorithm).
+Verification is a transport concern that runs in [`JwtAuthGuard`](src/interfaces/http/auth/jwt-auth.guard.ts) before any use case is reached, so the guard injects `JwtService` directly rather than widening the port with a method no use case would call.
+The trade-off is that `@nestjs/jwt` is imported in two places (the guard and [`JwtTokenService`](src/infrastructure/security/jwt-token.service.ts)) instead of one.

 ### D — Dependency Inversion Principle